slsa-framework/slsa/docs/spec/draft/source-requirements.md

 Summary:
 A consumer can ask the SCP for everything it knows about a specific revision of a repository.
-The information is provided in a standardized format.
+The information is provided in a documented and tamper-resistant format.

 Intended for:
 Organizations that want strong guarantees and auditability of their change management processes.